dgeebs/dgeebs.github.io/_posts/2024-04-23-hello-github-pages.markdown

 `bundle exec jekyll serve`

-This will start a development server locally at http://127.0.0.1:4000 where we can preview our site as we develop!

 <strong>NOTE:</strong> If you run into an issue where there is an issue using webrick and the server can't start, you can fix the issue by running:

 `bundle add webrick`